ozcansevik/symfony/README.md

     - 1: composer install

+    - 2: import dump `dump_db_symfony` to create db schema named symfony in your local MySQL server

-    - 2: php bin/console server:run
+    - 3: php bin/console server:run

 **.** To add a post : connect with **username : oz** and **password : oz**